Macedonian vimba: Etymology

 The Macedonian vimba belongs to the genus Vimba, a name which Fitzinger used tautonymously for Cyprinus vimba which is thought to be derived from the Swedish vernacular name vimma for Vimba vimba.
 The specific name, melanops, mean "black face" or "black look", which alludes to the dark colouration of this fish.

 Description

 The Macedonian vimba is told apart from its Balkan relatives by having between 15 and 18 1/2 branched rays in its anal fin; there is no keel on the back to the rear of the base of the dorsal fin.
 The breeding males develop a broad black band along the middle of the flank with a white cheek and belly.
 This species has a maximum total length of 32 cm.

 Distribution and habitat

 The Macedonian vimba is found in the Southern Balkans in the catchment of the Pineios east to the Evros drainage.
-It has been recorded in Northern Macedonia, Greece, Bulgaria, Serbia and East Thrace.
+It has been recorded in Macedonia, Greece, Bulgaria, Serbia and East Thrace.
 It is a species found in deep low-lying reaches of rivers and in lakes.